kaialali/Data-Analytics-Portfolio/README.md

 **Dashbaord:**
 > The most challenging part in this dashboard was the 'Select Genre' filter, which took me some time to figure out how to create it given that each movie belonged to multiple genres.
 You can find the dashboard [here.](https://public.tableau.com/app/profile/khalifa.al.ali/viz/Marvelvs_DC_16550871428330/Dashboard1#1)

+## SQL and Advanced SQL
+**Description:**
+> In this bootcamp we had a "SQL & databases" and "Advanced SQL Programming, by the end of each course we had practical exams that allowed us to demonstrate the skills we learned during class.
+**SQL & Databases:**
+> You can find the final exams answers I submitted here.
+**Advanced SQL Programming**
+> You can find the final exams answers I submitted here.